How to Make a Dating App like Tinder?

 👍 7 Impressive Ways to Improve your Dating App

 Tinder became a real legend because it has offered its users something that his main competitors haven’t.
 This is a good lesson for you.
 You also have to offer your target audience either something unique or at least not too widespread in the mobile dating industry.
-So here are our 7 ideas that will make your app look fresh and valuable for users of the XXI century.
+So here are our 7 ideas that will help your create an app like Tinder that looks fresh and valuable for users of the XXI century.

 # 1: Feed